I received Zingo! from Tomoson to facilitate this review; all opinions are my own.

 - Buy a foam clock with numbers and movable hands.

 This little gem cost me exactly ONE DOLLAR at Target.
 Worth every penny – and it’s even 2 sided, with the back NOT having the “5s” on it.
+Buy now from my Amazon link.

 - Teach with music.